bobomobo1/TSP-Solver-python/README.md

 # TSP-Solver-python
 An implementation of Particle Swarm Optimization on the Traveling Salesman Problem.
 This was done as an assignment for COIS-4550.

+* Produces a random set of points on a graph (0,100)
+* Uses a PSO(Partical Swarm Optimization) algorithm to caluculate the quickest route
+* Generates matplotlib animations to visualize the algorithm

 ### Iteration Animation
 <p align="center">
     <img src="Iterations.gif" alt="Current iteration" title="Iteration Animation" width="300" height="300">